FrostyNick/FrostyNick.github.io/index.md

 <!-- [**404**](dontclickmeplease){style="font-size: 170%; padding: 0;"} -->

+# Home <!-- todo!(""); -->

 You arrived on the early access website.
 Expect chaos and some emotional damage. 🔥

-# Home <!-- todo!(""); -->

 This website was built with Pandoc markdown and CSS.
-This code is open source [here](https://github.com/FrostyNick/FrostyNick.github.io).
+This code is open source [here](https://github.com/FrostyNick/FrostyNick.github.io). <!-- how about... no -->

 # About

-Computer Science student passionate about: <!-- (insert resume stuff) -->
+Computer Science student passionate about: <!-- (don't insert resume stuff) -->

 - Solving challenges that haven't been solved yet.
 - Cyber security
-- Linux desktop and server.
+- Linux stuff
 <!-- todo!(""); private ingredients list: https://docs.google.com/document/d/1uBbbwOwbDt177oy4te9U8uMf0F0oticDXSb0a2E3f6c/edit -->
 - Bugrock (on both editions) 🧊
 - Geography 🌏
-- Turning every single device into a web server.
 - Ending the spoons (because 🍴 and 🥢 are better in my opinion).

-Often active on some weekdays as of June 2023.

 [#CeasefireNow](https://ceasefire-now.com/)

-### Quotes<!-- todo!("Could look better + not many quotes + shouldn't this be in my favorite stuff?"); -->
+### Quotes<!-- todo!("Could look better + not many quotes + shouldn't this be in "my favorite" section?"); -->

 > <p class="burn">If you were on fire, I’d roast marshmallows over you.</p>